 NAMED AFTER famed economist James Tobin, Tobin’s Q compares the stock market’s total value to the value of corporate assets.
 This might sound suspiciously like price-to-book value.
 But book value reflects the value at which assets are carried on a corporation’s books, while Tobin’s Q looks at corporate assets using current values.

 Tobin’s Q shouldn’t be used as a short-term trading signal.
 As with the Shiller P/E, Tobin’s Q has indicated that stocks have been overvalued for much of the past quarter century.
 That suggests that perhaps the Fed is undervaluing corporate assets or that average valuations have moved into a permanently higher range.
-If that has happened, it’s a mixed blessing: We may not get a big market decline—but, given today’s rich valuations, we also aren’t likely to enjoy impressive long-run gains.
+If it’s the latter, that’s a mixed blessing: We may not get a big market decline—but, given today’s rich valuations, we also aren’t likely to enjoy impressive long-run gains.

 Next: Historical Valuations